Hagopjanian Law Group

 • File a probate petition in the county where your parent lived

-• Inventory and appraise assets including real estate, bank accounts, and personal property
+• Inventory and appraise assets, including real estate, bank accounts, and personal property

 • Pay debts and taxes from the estate